Clifford254KE/Customer-Analysis/README.md

 ### Project Overview
 ---
-This project involves analyzing customer data to identify states with the highest customer engagement or sales.
-Utilizing SQL queries, the analysis categorizes states based on customer counts into three segments: 'better', 'need_more_marketing', and 'bad'.
+This project involves analyzing customer data to identify states with higher, moderate, and lower customer engagement or sales.
+Utilizing SQL queries, the analysis categorizes states based on customer counts into three segments: 'better (higher)', 'need_more_marketing (moderate)', and 'bad (lower)'.
 The insights gained from this analysis inform targeted marketing strategies and resource allocation for business growth.

 ### Data Source
 ---

 The dataset used in this project contains information about customers, including their state of residence and segment.
-It likely includes fields such as:
+It includes fields such as:

 - State: The state where the customer resides.
-- Segment: The segment to which the customer belongs (e.g., 'Consumer', 'Corporate', 'Home Office').
+- Segment: The segment to which the customer belongs ( 'Consumer', 'Corporate', 'Home Office').

 ### Tools
 ---
 - PostgreSQL- Used for storing and querying the customer dataset
 - pgAdmin- A software environment used for writing, testing, and executing SQL queries.
 - Excel for data cleaning
-- Tableau for data for creating a dashboard and reporting
+- Tableau for creating a dashboard and reporting

 ### Data Cleaning and Preparation
 ---
 **Excel**

-- Import dataset.
-- Remove duplicates and handle missing values.
+- Removed duplicates and handled missing values.
-- Standardize formats and correct errors.
+- Standardized formats and corrected errors.
-- Transform and derive new columns if necessary.
 - Export cleaned dataset.

 **PostgreSQL**

-- Create/import dataset
-- Remove duplicates and handle missing values using SQL queries.
-- Transform data with SQL queries.
-- Validate data integrity with constraints.
-- Export cleaned dataset.
+- The dataset from Excel was imported in the form of a CSV.
+- A query was run to check if there are any available duplicates and missing that might have been missed by Excel.
+- A query was then run to meet the objective of the project.
+-  The prepared data was then exported to the tableau.

 **Tableau**

-- Connect to cleaned dataset.
+- The prepared dataset was connected to Tableau.
-- Explore and visualize data.
-- Perform additional cleaning or transformation if needed.
+- It was then Explored
-- Design visualizations.
+- Designed visualizations.
-- Share insights through interactive dashboards.
+- Shared insights through an interactive dashboard.

 ### Exploratory Data Analysis (EDA)
 ---